NJ Transit/City Bus Accidents Attorney

 When negotiating a claim, be careful what you say to the insurance adjuster.
 Don’t say anything that implies you believe you were at fault.
 Be cautious about posting anything on social media that implies you weren’t hurt that badly.
 Avoid talking about your accident on social media at all.

 Insurance adjusters know that individuals who do their own negotiating don’t have the legal knowledge to calculate fair compensation or to fight convincingly in court.
 When you try to handle a claim on your own, the settlement amount you accept is lower than you need it to be.
-Let an expert bus accident attorney determine the amount of your fair settlement and take care of negotiating on your behalf.
+Let a knowledgable bus accident attorney determine the amount of your fair settlement and take care of negotiating on your behalf.

 What Kind of Compensation Am I Entitled to for My Injuries and Damages?